annabavaresco/pstrentino/README.md

 ## Overview
 &nbsp;
-We develop a big data system that predicts Trentino emergency rooms' (ERs) waiting times in near-time.
+We developed a big data system that predicts Trentino emergency rooms' (ERs) waiting times in near-time.
 Data on hospital status has been collected from the Trentino Open Data portal.
 [Here](http://ec2-35-177-232-103.eu-west-2.compute.amazonaws.com) it is possible to see the web app we created running on an Amazon EC2 instance.

 ## Methods